 Day 4: Storm Chase Furano Area/Transfer to Otaru

 After our third ski day in the Furano area, we transfer bases to southern Hokkaido, saying farewell to our Furano based guides.
 The drive to Otaru can take 2 1/2 - 4 hours depending on road conditions, so we always plan on departing Furano by 2 pm.
 Transported by our friends from Social Bus, we land in the quaint port-side town of Otaru and are greeted by our guides specializing in this region.
 Mostly undiscovered by ski-travellers, Otaru provides lots of interesting ski options as well as nightlife and apres options.

 Following the format of the first 3 days, your guide will select the best possible options to ride out of the Japow buffet of Sapporo Kokusai, Teine (site of the 1998 winter Olympics), and Kiroro with a possibility of exploring the utterly untracked and tiny hills of Tenguyama and Asari if conditions are favorable.

 Day 7: Final Day of Skiing and Drop-offs

 On the Hokkaido Storm Chaser you will stay in western-style modern, clean accommodation which is centrally located and walking distance to downtown amenities.
 This makes a quick nightcap or a local karaoke session a breeze.
-While rooms are considered standard size in Japan, they would be viewed as small by western standards.
-The daily breakfasts feature some Hokkaido specialities with both Japanese and western options.
+The hotel rooms are quite spacious by Japanese standards and the large daily buffet breakfasts feature Hokkaido specialties with both Japanese and western options available.